South Ribble (UK Parliament constituency): Current

+The four West Lancashire Borough wards were transferred to Southport.
+To compensate, Farington was transferred back in from Ribble Valley and there was a small gain from Chorley due to ward boundary changes.

 The seat's original boundaries were coterminous with the South Ribble borough.
-Due to its population figures, the borough of South Ribble and its parliamentary constituency have not shared the same boundaries since, although the towns of Leyland and Penwortham have always featured at the centre of the constituency.
+Due to population changes, the borough of South Ribble and its parliamentary constituency have not shared the same boundaries since, although the towns of Leyland and Penwortham have always featured at the centre of the constituency.

-For the 1997 general election, the eastern villages of Bamber Bridge and Walton-le-Dale were moved to the Preston constituency.
-Following the review of parliamentary representation in Lancashire prior to the 2010 general election, Walton-le-Dale and Bamber Bridge were subsequently transferred into the Ribble Valley seat, along with the villages of Samlesbury, Higher Walton, Coupe Green, Gregson Lane, Lostock Hall, Farington and Farington Moss.
-This means the borough of South Ribble is now split between the South Ribble and Ribble Valley parliamentary seats.